 Barret Library, made possible by a major gift from the Paul Barret, Jr. Trust, opened in August 2005.
 Paul Barret, Jr. (Class of 1946) was the nephew of Mr. and Mrs. A.K.
 Burrow, who provided for the construction of the Burrow Library in 1953.
 The 136,000-square-foot Paul Barret, Jr. Library, located in the center of Rhodes’ 123 acres, has become the symbolic heart of campus, and the placement reoriented the campus so that the academic core physically and symbolically connects with co-curricular facilities.
 Barret Library was designed by the firm of Hanbury Evans Wright and Vlattas and has been ranked among the country’s most beautiful libraries.

-Barret Library is home to the Information Services division, a union of Library Services, Information Technology Services, and Instructional Technology.
+Barret Library is home to the Information Services division (under Academic Affairs), a union of Library Services, Information Technology Services, and Instructional Technology.
 Together, the division is committed to providing acquisition, organization, and circulation of resources with a wide range of technology resources to support the diverse work of faculty, staff, and students; as well as instruction to classes and individuals in effective information and technology literacy.

-Services offered in Barret Library include 24-hour study space and group study rooms; assistance with technology and academic research at the Information Desk; the Check Out desk for obtaining various physical resources; support for over 150 technology-equipped classrooms and event spaces across campus; computer laboratories; and the Digital Media Lab.
-Partnering with various departments on campus, Barret Library also provides access to areas for peer-coaching, writing assistance, Rhodes Radio, and the distraction reduced testing room.
+Services offered in Barret Library include 24-hour study space (Middle Ground) and group study rooms; assistance with technology and academic research at the Information Desk; the Check Out desk for obtaining various physical resources; support for over 150 technology-equipped classrooms and event spaces across campus; computer laboratories; and the Digital Media Lab.
+Partnering with various departments on campus, Barret Library also provides access to areas for peer-coaching, writing assistance, Podcast/Recording room, and the distraction reduced testing room for those students registered with the Office of Student Accessibility Services.